Studying the relationships between fungi, knowledge, environments and societies.

 Society library

-The society’s library brings together books, objects, resources and ethnomycological archives available to association members.
+The society’s library brings together books, resources and ethnomycological archives to support research, mediation and the transmission of knowledge.

 Read more →